undp/open-un/README.md

 ## OpenUN

-OpenUN is a project instigated by UNDP (United Nations Development Programme) and built by Development Seed, with the intent to bring together and better visualize the worldwide activities amongst UN branches.
+OpenUN is a project instigated by UNDP (United Nations Development Programme), and built by [Development Seed](http://developmentseed.org/), with the intent to bring together and better visualize the worldwide activities amongst UN branches.

-This prototype utilizes published datasets from [IATI](http://www.iatiregistry.org/about-2), the International Aid Transparency Initiative.
-At the core of aid transparency, _is knowing the details of who is doing what, where.
-IATI is a multi-stakeholder effort to make this information available._
+The OpenUN prototype utilizes published datasets from [IATI](http://www.iatiregistry.org/about-2), the International Aid Transparency Initiative.
+"At the core of aid transparency," as it is stated on the IATI site, "is knowing the details of who is doing what, where.
+IATI is a multi-stakeholder effort to make this information available."

 While publishing data to an open standard is the first big step towards coordinating aid efficiency, making that information accessible is equally crucial.
 True transparency is not guaranteed by the bulk release of data alone, but comes through the accessibility, discoverability, and interoperability of the data delivery.
 Learning from the experience of [open.undp.org](http://open.undp.org), UNDP and Development Seed collaborated on building a prototype of Open-UN that puts IATI datasets to good use.

-The prototype enables the user to filter the activities by country units, [sectors](http://iatistandard.org/activities-standard/sector/) and reporting organizations
+### Prototype Specs

-### Data
+#### Data

 Currently, OpenUN culls data from two UN organizations that publish aid activities with recorded locations - UNDP and UNOPS.
-As more and more organizations improve on their data quality and start to publish granular activity locations, the site can grow to accommodate more datasets.
+As more and more organizations improve on their data quality and start to publish granular activity locations, the map would become more nuanced.

-### Site Specs
+Data, scripts and process can be found in the [`_bin`](https://github.com/undp/open-un/tree/gh-pages/_bin) folder.

+#### Static APIs

-IATI activities are downloaded as xml files, processed via [python scripts](link to _bin) into json, and consumed as static APIs on open.un.org.
-There are [significant advantages](http://developmentseed.org/blog/2013/10/24/transforming-iati-data/) to using json and a static API in the IATI context: faster site speed and more consistent data quality.
-Currently there're two APIs:
+IATI activities are downloaded as xml files, processed via [python scripts](https://github.com/undp/open-un/tree/gh-pages/_bin) into json, and consumed as static APIs on open.un.org.
+[The json structure](https://gist.github.com/jueyang/45db66a392db0bb11a34) reflects what is important in visualizing an activity on the map, namely - the location(s), reporting organization, sector(s), and implementing organization(s).

-- `../api/global.json`: activities from all organizations globally
-- `../api/countries/{country-code}.json`: activities from all organizations in a specific country, with more extensive information about an activity such budget and expenditures
-- `../api/country-index.json`: index for full country names and their coordinates
-- `../api/type-index.json`: index for location types
+There are [significant advantages](http://developmentseed.org/blog/2013/10/24/transforming-iati-data/) of using json and a static API: faster site speed and more consistent data quality.

+Processed APIs and related look-up indices can be found in the [`api`](https://github.com/undp/open-un/tree/gh-pages/api) folder.

+#### Frameworks

 The site runs as a client-side app with [BackBone.js](http://backbonejs.org/) and [Foundation.js](http://foundation.zurb.com/).
-Maps are built with [mapbox.js](https://www.mapbox.com/mapbox.js/) and [leaflet.js](http://leafletjs.com/).
-Hosted here on GitHub, Open-UN uses [jekyll](https://github.com/jekyll/jekyll) as the static site generator.
+Maps are built with [MapBox.js](https://www.mapbox.com/mapbox.js/) and [leaflet.js](http://leafletjs.com/).
+Hosted here on GitHub, OpenUN uses [jekyll](https://github.com/jekyll/jekyll) as the static site generator.

-### Open for improvement

-By becoming an open source project, OpenUN welcomes all improvement pull requests and suggestions via [the issue queue](https://github.com/undp/open-un/issues).
-The current prototype can be improved in multiple ways:
+### How to Contribute

+#### Articulate Your Needs

+For non-developers who want to improve the site, it would be very helpful for you articulate your needs that pertain to using this prototype.
+To get the conversation going, you can strat an issue in the [GitHub issue queue](https://github.com/undp/open-un/issues).
+The discussion will be visible to the public.

+#### Send Pull Request

+For those who would like to improve the prototype itself code- and organization-wise, comments and pull requests are welcome.
+Here are a few potential problems to start with:

 - Better ways to display location data: